staltz/manyverse/CONTRIBUTING.md

 ### Generating the release APK

-Run `cd android && ./gradlew assembleRelease` (just builds the APK) or `npm run release` (for official releases)
+Run `cd android && ./gradlew assembleRelease` (just builds the APK).

-## Deploying
+## Deploying new versions

-After `npm run release` runs, it will update APK files in two folders: `../dat-release-all` and `../dat-release-latest`.
-The following steps should be done manually (until we automate this):
+Follow this guideline strictly.

+### Android

+First make an Android release, then an iOS release.

+- Run `npm run release-android` on a computer that can build Android
 - Deploy to Dat Installer
   - `cd ../dat-release-latest` and `dat sync`
 - Install new version through Dat Installer and make sure it works
 - `git push origin master`

+### iOS

+Then make an iOS release:

+- `git pull origin master` on a computer that can build iOS
+- Run `npm run prerelease-ios`
+- In Xcode: `Product` > `Archive`
+- Once archiving is complete, Upload the app version to App Store

+### Publish

-- Deploy to F-Droid: `git push origin --tags`
+- Publish Android on F-Droid: `git push origin --tags` (F-Droid server pulls our updates)
-- Deploy to Google Play
+- Publish Android to Google Play
   - Take the APK file from `android/app/build/outputs/apk/googlePlay/release`, upload and publish it on Google Play developer website
+- Publish iOS to the App Store
+  - Open the website and the new version should have been uploaded by now
 - Announce on Scuttlebutt
-  - After `npm run release` ends, it shows in the terminal a ready markdown post, publish that into Scuttlebutt under the hashtag `#manyverse`
+  - Run `npm run echo-ssb-post`, it shows in the terminal a ready markdown post, publish that into Scuttlebutt under the hashtag `#manyverse`
 - Announce on Twitter
   - Copy-paste from CHANGELOG.md the list of updates for the latest version, write it in the Twitter `@manyver_se` account and publish
 - Announce on Mastodon